Functional Central Limit Theorem For Susceptible-Infected Process On Configuration Model Graphs: Applications

 \subsection{Percolation}

-There is a connection between the stochastic SI model and percolation theory from statistical physics.
-It is the study of a liquid filtering (``percolating'') through a porous medium.
-Classical equilibrium-mechanics studies its stationary behaviour and premises upon the axiom that the underlying quantum-mechanical laws are designed so as to maximise the entropy.
-Stationary distribution of such a stochastic system is given by the Boltzmann ensemble (see \cite{stauffer1992introduction}).
+There is a connection between the stochastic SI model and the percolation theory known from statistical physics and developed to study the process of liquid filtering (``percolating'') through a porous medium.
+Classical equilibrium-mechanics studies its stationary behaviour and premises upon the axiom that the underlying quantum-mechanical laws are designed so as to maximize the entropy.
+Stationary distribution of such a stochastic system is given by the Boltzmann ensemble.
 This classical treatment of the subject, however, does not explain the non-equilibrium behaviour of the dynamical system, \ie, when it is still in a transient phase.
-Consequently the non-equilibrium behaviour of percolation has aroused much interest in recent times.
+Consequently, the non-equilibrium behaviour of percolation has aroused much interest in recent times.
 Some notable contributions include \cite{Hinrichsen20061,barato2009noneqPhase}.
-Standard treatment of percolation, both equilibrium and non-equilibrium, has been extended in another important direction concerning the structure of the porous medium.
+The standard treatment of percolation, both equilibrium and non-equilibrium, has been extended in another important direction concerning the structure of the porous medium.
 Traditionally it has been studied on lattices and grids.
 Of late, however, percolation on random graphs has also been considered (\cite{baroni2015FPPrandomgraph,callaway2000network,van2010percolation}).
 Continuing in this direction, we shall treat (non-equilibrium) percolation as a dynamical process on a configuration model random graph and study its behaviour over a finite time interval.